 The Sorbus swing is a variation of the pod type hugging swing incorporating a triangular tepee style design.
 This provides less of the enclosure feel while still providing the vestibular system sensory benefits.
 It can accommodate multiple children with a weight limit of 250 pounds.
 The swing hangs from the ceiling with a simple hook screwed into a stud.

 The bottom of the swing is flat and does not come with its own cushion or pillow.
 With the rounded bottom aspect of the seat; some may experience a bit of a tipping feel as with the saucer swing design.
 As is consistent with the more open type esthetic, there are two additional windows in the back of the swing for added visibility.
 The Sorbus Nest Swing provides an alternative to the hugging cocoon swing while still providing calming sensory relief.

 The final featured sensory swing is similar to the pod type; however, the composition is far more stretchable as evident by the material (80% cotton, 20% lycra).
-The weight limit is less than other swings at 77 pounds and again, attached to the ceiling.
-One note with the Quility swing; the ceiling bolt does not come included.
-The extra cost is minimal but it’s worth noting as most products contain all needed hardware.
+The weight limit is 150 pounds and again, attached to the ceiling.
+One note the pod swings is that some companies do not include the ceiling bolt, so do check on whether hardware is included.
 With the stretchy fabric; there are far more positions possible for your little one.
-There is even a downloadable book which provides different poses to to maximize its benefits.
 This design is the optimal swing for those tots that prefer that highest level of body-hugging feel.